Wills and Trusts

 Planning a Bequest to the IEEE Foundation

-When planning for a bequest, you will need to consider how you would like your gift to be used to benefit IEEE —whether unrestricted in purpose or restricted to a specific school or purpose, and whether you would like it to be an expendable fund (to be spent when received) or an endowed fund (to last in perpetuity).
+When planning for a bequest, you will need to consider how you would like your gift to be used to benefit IEEE —whether unrestricted in purpose or restricted to a specific purpose, and whether you would like it to be an expendable fund (to be spent when received or over a period of years) or an endowed fund (to last in perpetuity).

 An unrestricted bequest allows the IEEE Foundation to direct the bequest to the areas of greatest need.
 Unrestricted bequests are extremely valuable because the Foundation can use them flexibly to meet its future needs.